Milkweeds for Monarchs

 - FIND: Check the Finding Plants Guide if you need assistance locating STL Monarch Mix plants.

 - SHARE: Enjoy your garden and the butterflies that visit!
-Share photos via email@example.com or Tweet them to @GreeninSTL.
+Share photos via firstname.lastname@example.org or Tweet them to @STLSustainable.

-- Use the Journey North app to report your monarch sightings.
+- Use the iNaturalist or Journey North app to report your monarch sightings.

 Milkweeds for Monarchs Garden Criteria

-- Garden must be in the City of St. Louis.
+- Garden must be located in the City of St. Louis.

-- Garden should be newly planted in 2014-16 (this may include adding STL Monarch Mix plants to a pre-existing garden).
+- Garden should be newly planted or expanded (this may include adding STL Monarch Mix plants to a pre-existing garden).

 - Garden should contain 4 milkweed plants representing at least 2 different milkweed species (example: 2 Butterfly Weed plants and 2 Swamp Milkweed plants).